 Advantages of Having Multiple Credit Cards

 - Your credit utilization rate will be lower if you have high credit limits but only use a small percentage of your available credit.
+The credit utilization ratio makes up 30% of your credit score, and a good utilization ratio can help you get better loan terms in the future.

 Disadvantages of Having Multiple Credit Cards

 - If the credit cards come with annual fees, you could spend several hundred or thousands of dollars, even if you don’t use the card.
+The annual fee may not seem like much, but if you compound it over 10-20 years, it can add up in a big way.
+You could invest that money or use it to cover the debt on another credit card instead.

 - Your credit utilization ratio will increase as you rack up debt, which could also mean bad news for your credit score.
+While you can get a low credit utilization ratio by opening multiple cards, building up debt on all of your cards will create the opposite effect.
+A high credit utilization ratio is more difficult to trim if it encompasses several credit cards.

 How to Determine If You Have Too Many Credit Cards